 The lifespan of your relationship with your carrier usually goes like this: You are thrilled with the deal you get.
 A couple years later, you have “no complaints”.
 Year or so after that, you are not happy.
 Months later, you want out.
 Months later still, you are not happy and have not done anything about it.
 You either make the move and switch or find yourself saying, “I hate my carrier” ad nauseam.
 And no one suffers more than the people who have to listen to you.

 Spare your family.
 Spare your friends.
 Spare your wallet.
-Here's the truth: switching is easier than you think.
+Here's the truth: comparing cell phone plans and switching is easier than you think.

 Keeping Your Phone Number